 A parent’s effort to empathize is a powerful way to reveal to kids the wonderful truth about who Jesus is.
 We hear stories every week from parents who have replaced their angry or harsh reactions to struggling kids with empathetic responses.
 They love what’s happening in their children’s hearts.
 We think you will too.

 Empathy does not replace other aspects of discipline.
 In fact, when we start with empathy, it avoids the knee-jerk reactions that we often regret and then recant.
-Empathizing make it is easier to thoughtfully develop and follow through with any necessary consequences.
+Empathizing makes it easier to develop and follow through with any necessary consequences thoughtfully.

 - When was the last time a conflict with my child spiraled out of control?
 What empathetic statement might I have made to calm the situation and communicate compassion?